South Central District Guidelines

 Review of Funds – The accounts of the Treasure shall be reviewed at the close of the association year by a Review Committee, to be appointed by the President.

-Outgoing President’s Plaque — The first vice president will be responsible for recognizing outgoing district president with a plaque or gift of choice not to exceed $30.00 to be presented at the fall meeting.
+Outgoing President’s Gift — The first vice president will be responsible for recognizing outgoing district president with a gift of choice not to exceed $40.00 to be presented at the fall meeting.

 Administrative Professional of the Year Award — A plaque and $50 will be awarded annually at the fall meeting.
 August 1 will be the deadline.
 The committee, consisting of past recipients, will coordinate the nominations.

 Retirement — A gift card in the amount of $40.00 is to be purchased by and presented in person at a district meeting or reception, if possible.
 In the event that the gift card cannot be presented in person, it will be mailed to the recipient.

 Certificates — The Professional Improvement Committee will prepare certificates for outgoing committee chairpersons and officers to be presented to them at the fall meeting.

 Will give a $200 scholarship.
 Given to our district nominee for the Herter O’Neal Scholarship.

 Horn of Plenty — We support it.

 Gnome — Dr. Zaslow presented a gnome she had received from the association to our district.
 It was suggested that it remain within our district association, being passed on to future presidents while serving their term in office, thus becoming a tradition within the South Central District.